appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 Problematic endpoints:

+The following endpoints have, a. an abuse-limit set, and either b. are accessible to guest role, or c. do not have userId in the abuse-key.

 | Endpoint                      | Service   | Abuse Key                                           | Notes                                 |
 | ----------------------------- | --------- | --------------------------------------------------- | ------------------------------------- |
 | Create OAuth2 Session         | Account   | `ip:{ip}`                                           | userId not available                  |